wirt49/task1/README.md

 # task1
-our work
-ur mum gay
+this is our common repository